For showtimes, click here.

 Harry Cohn was apparently very controlling of his actors, especially Hayworth.
 By some accounts, he even had her followed.
-When filming Gilda, Cohn also had Ford and Hayworth’s dressing room’s bugged.
+When filming Gilda, Cohn also had Ford's and Hayworth’s dressing rooms bugged.
 Ford said, “[Cohn] was worried about my carrying on with Rita, so we gave him some marvelous things to listen to.”
 The two had fun playing tricks on Cohen by pretending to get very friendly together, knowing he was listening.

 3. It has a fun cameo.

 The picture of Glenn Ford’s character as a baby isn’t Glenn.
 Rather, it’s his son Peter.
-Son and father also appeared together in twelve other films – thought mostly uncredited roles for the younger Ford.
+Son and father also appeared together in twelve other films – though the younger Ford was mostly uncredited.